zzhangjii/learning-library/LabGuide400.md

-# Part 2.
+## Part 2.
 Compare Different Machine Learning Models

-In this section, you will compare different machine learning models to find the one which fits this problem the best.
+**Note:** In this section, you will compare different machine learning models to find the one which fits this problem the best.
 One way to do this is to repeate **Part 1** three more times and create other built-in machine learning models one by one.
 However, to simplify the process, we have already created all those models and the comparison between them in a DVA project.
 Next steps will shoe you how you can import that project and use it as a base for creating more graphs in the next labs.

-#### **STEP 2: 13.
-Import the .DVA Project**
+### **STEP 2: Import the .DVA Project**

 -   Click on the  icon on the top right side of the OAC home page and select **Import Project**.

 ![](./images/400/Picture400-21.png)